The Pittsburgh Pirates (40-49) are on the road to face the Arizona Diamondbacks (52-38) at Chase Field on Sunday with

-The upcoming season will just be Reynolds’ third in MLB, but he has already shown some promise.
+The upcoming season will just be Reynolds’ fourth in MLB, but he has already shown some promise.
 In his rookie season, Reynolds went on an eight game hitting streak, and he finished fourth in the NL Rookie of the Year voting from 134 games on a team that finished with a lowly 69-93 record.